kreismit/ECE4960/labs.md

 ## Procedure

 Downloaded and extracted the [lab 9 base code](https://cornell.box.com/s/ocqu1o5xeokln7zgimirgexf3p8s5kqt).
 Ran `setup.sh` in the appropriate directory and restarted the terminal.
 Wrote needed code, debugged, and gathered results.
 Ran `jupyter lab` in `~/catkin_ws/src/lab9/scripts/` and ran the Bayes filter code in a terminal window outside of the Jupyter notebook.
+Tested the Bayes filter two ways:

+1. Init only: one update step and no movement or prediction step.
+2. Init and one step: update, move, predict, and update again.

 ## Results